jlpteaching/ECS154B/modules/Processor Architecture/_posts/2000-04-01-pipelined.md

 Through the following videos we will be understanding data hazards and the way the affect the pipeline performance and implementation.
 These videos are bit more detailed than some of the others.
 I suggest you give yourself enough time to go through the videos a couple of times to make sure you understand these concepts.

-{% include prompt.html content="
-As always, use the discussion board to discuss!
-" %}

 #### Detailed examples of data hazards and dependencies